 Donations of Funds and/or Adoption of Works of Art

 The Program and the Commission may seek private or public donations of funds or Works of Art or other services including in-kind services or items necessary for the development of the project.
-The Public Arts Commission shall be responsible for reviewing all proposed gifts in accordance with its adopted Gift/Donation Policy and making recommendation to the City Council.
+The Norfolk Arts Commission shall be responsible for reviewing all proposed gifts in accordance with its adopted Gift/Donation Policy and making recommendation to the City Council.

 Procedures for Accepting Funds or Adopting Works of Art

-The donor shall contact and discuss the gift with the Norfolk Public Arts Commission and submit detailed written description of the artwork, including sketches and/or models or photographs if the artwork exists, all information pertaining to the artist, and a warranty of originality of the artwork.
+The donor shall contact and discuss the gift with the Norfolk Arts Commission and submit detailed written description of the artwork, including sketches and/or models or photographs if the artwork exists, all information pertaining to the artist, and a warranty of originality of the artwork.
 Materials will be reviewed and additional materials developed that may be necessary to accepting the donation such as possible sites, installation costs, maintenance or Historic Review reports.
 The Commission shall be allowed enough time to review and request further information pertaining to the artwork and /or site before final acceptance or refusal of any gift.

 The review process will consider the following criteria: